 Italy has the fifth manufacturing trade surplus1 amongst G-20 countries, exclusive of energy and minerals, with a positive balance of €87 billion in 2015 (source: IHS Markit).

 Amongst European countries, we are second to Germany only, while the United Kingdom and France show trade deficits.

-- Manufacturing trade balance = Exports — Imports (goods only, services excluded).
+- Manufacturing trade balance = Exports — Imports (goods only, mining and agricultural raw materiales excluded, services excluded).
 If exports exceed imports (positive balance), then the country has a trade surplus.
 If imports exceed exports (negative balance), then the country has a trade deficit.

 (Source: Elaboration by Ministry of Economic Development on WTO data)